 FICO Credit Scores: What Do They Mean?

-Because our society is so automated, it's probably not that surprising that your ability to repay virtually any loan boils down to a single number.
+Since our world is so computer-driven, you're probably not surprised to hear that your creditworthiness comes down to a single number.

-TransUnion, Equifax, and Experian, the three major credit agencies, each have their own proprietary formula for building your credit score.
-Fair Isaac and Cooriginally developed this score. .
+Experian, TransUnion, and Equifax, the three major credit reporting agencies, each have their own proprietary formula for building a credit score.
+The original FICO score was developed by Fair Isaac and Company.

 While Experian still calls its score "FICO", TransUnion calls its score "Beacon" and Equifax uses "Empirica."
-While each of the models considers a range of data available in your credit report, all of the agencies use the following to build your score:
+While the formulas vary, the differences aren't huge; each agency uses the following factors in building your score: